-Details of the funded status of each plan within the System are included in the Schedules of Funding Progress, which can be found on page 27.
-The most recent actuarial valuation of the plans within the System was performed as of June 30, 2013.
+Details of the funded status of each plan within the System are included in the Schedules of Funding Progress, which can be found on page 25.
+The most recent actuarial valuation of the plans within the System was performed as of June 30, 2015 and can be found on page 19.